bjgill33/6th-Street-Pizza/docs/local_setup.md

 ## Deploying

 To deploy to the server, simply commit your changes and push (or merge) them to the production branch.
+It should (through github actions) automatically redeploy the server.

 ## Additional Notes